Callewaert & RYBA Family

 The Callewaert family is awarded the honor of Legendary Family Historic Hotelier of the Year by the Historic Hotels of America for their commitment to the preservation of Island House Hotel.

-Victor and Rena’s children – Todd, Mary, Ann, and Gregg – and their children can be found working in various capacities throughout the family businesses.
-At any given time, you will find four generations of the extended Callewaert Ryba family working inside one of their many business ventures.
+Today, Victor and Rena’s children – Todd, Mary, Ann, and Gregg – and their children can be found working in various capacities throughout the family businesses.
+At any given time, you will find multiple generations of the extended Callewaert Ryba family working inside one of their many business ventures.
 What started as one sweet shop on Detroit’s East Side has now become a thriving family legacy with the historic Island House Hotel, 1852 Grill Room, Ice House BBQ, Ryba’s Fudge Shops, Mary’s Bistro Draught House, Pancake House, Pine Cottage Bed & Breakfast, Seabiscuit Café, and a Starbucks!